 Figure 5 shows the results of applying our placebo strategy to examine (log) population growth between 1939 and the year indicated on the horizontal axis using equation (1).
 Our goal is to see whether there are statistically significant differences in population growth across placebo borders and, in particular, whether population growth tends to be significantly larger on the side of the placebo borders that encompasses the highway (i.e., the placebo-US occupation zone).
 The estimates in red are those for the placebo borders.
 For comparison, the estimates in blue show the results for the actual border between the 1945-1949 French and US occupation zones.
-No time period after 1939 and no set of placebo borders yields a statistically significant difference for population growth across our placebo borders.
-This holds true whether we pool the placebo borders for all highways in Baden-Württemberg; whether we pool the two placebo borders for the highway A8 in Bavaria; whether we pool the three placebo borders for the highway A8 in Bavaria where the placebo-French occupation zone is to the south of
+No time period after 1939 and no set of placebo borders.
+This holds true whether we pool the placebo borders for a placebo borders in Baden-Württemberg; whether we pool the two placebo borders for the highway as in Baden-Württemberg; whether we pool the two placebo borders for the highway in Baden-Württemberg and Bavaria;24 or whether we only consider the placebo for the A8 highway in Bavaria where the placebo-French occupation zone is to the south of the placebo-US occupation zone.
+These results indicate that the spatial discontinuity in